-The following shall be implemented in lieu of TNI section 1.5.2.2 e):
+The following shall be implemented in lieu of TNI 1.5.2.2 e):

 e) For DoD/DOE, at a minimum, the LOQ shall be verified quarterly.
-However, not all possible combinations of preparation and cleanup techniques are required to have LOQ verifications.
-If LOQ verifications are not performed on all combinations, the laboratory must base the LOQ verifications on the worst case basis (preparation method with all applicable cleanup steps).
-In situations where methods are setup and used on an infrequent basis, the laboratory may choose to perform LOQ verifications on a one per batch basis in lieu of quarterly verification, prior to sample analysis.
+In situations where methods are setup and used on an infrequent basis, the laboratory may choose to perform LOQ verifications on a one per batch basis.